 If you do not wish to select glasses, you can proceed to reception to order contact lenses and/or to check out.
 We strongly recommend that contact lenses be directly shipped to your home.
 All annual supply orders will have free shipping, plus you will get volume pricing and a manufacturer’s rebate that will save you money.
 Smaller orders will incur a shipping fee.

 We prefer that payments be made by contactless credit card or ApplePay/GooglePay.
-If you do not have one of these options, you can insert or swipe your credit card in the machine, but try to minimize touching the machine itself.
 We will also accept checks or cash if you do not have a credit card.

 After your visit